La vida en Deloitte

 IWD Twitter Chat

-Immediately after the webcast, from 09:00 a.m. to 09:30 a.m.
-EST, Linda Human, Global Diversity and Inclusion Director, will host a Twitter Chat.
-We encourage you to participate in the interactive Q&A discussion, and encourage participants to share their thoughts on the topic of gender diversity and inclusion and ask Linda questions.
-You can follow the conversion during the time of the chat at: www.twitter.com/Deloitte using the #IWDChat hashtag.
+Immediately after the webcast, Linda Human, Global Diversity and Inclusion Director, hosted a Twitter Chat.
+Followers participated in the interactive Q&A discussion, and participants shared their thoughts on the topic of gender diversity and inclusion and asked Linda questions.

 - Why are we still seeing a lack of female leaders today?